 Basic pitching skills will be stressed.
 This session is recommended for players in grades 4 through 9 and those who have not attended a previous clinic..

 Clinic 2: 11:30 am - 2:00 pm (Advanced)

 Basic pitching skills will be stressed.
 The development of new pitches and advanced skills will be introduced.
 This session is recommended for high school players in grades 10-12 and those who have attended a pitching clinic previously.

-All sessions will take place in the Kachel Fieldhouse, which features four batting cages and over 300 feet of throwing space available for instruction.
+All sessions will take place in the Kachel Fieldhouse, which features four batting cages and a large instructional throwing space.